Water Cooler Talk: What Airbnb’s Recent Moves Could Mean for the Hotel Industry

 There has been a lot of talk lately about Airbnb potentially acquiring HotelTonight.
 While the rumors swelled, Airbnb acquired Gaest, a site that helps business people book off-site spaces for meetings and events.
 The acquisition of Gaest could mean two things.
 Either it signals that Airbnb is looking to expand into business travel, in which case a HotelTonight acquisition still makes sense, or it signals that Airbnb is looking to focus on improving its experiences business by offering interesting and different spaces for meetings and events, in which case it doesn’t need another diversion like HotelTonight.
-Either way, it has been fun to read opinion articles and talk to colleagues and customers about what the deal could mean for hoteliers.
+Either way, it has been fun to read opinion articles and talk to colleagues and customers about what the deal could mean for the hotel industry.

 No one is surprised that executives from both companies have been talking about whether a deal makes sense.
 Both companies have built enviable brands, especially among millennials, and are looking towards their next step.